redhat-plumbers-in-action/downstream-backport-helper/README.md

 #### `branches` keyword

-The array of branch names that are considered as stable branches or branches where the backports commits are applied.
+The array of branch names that are considered stable branches or branches where the backports commits are applied.

 * default value: `undefined`
 * requirements: `required`

 #### `status-title` keyword

 The title of the status that will be created on the upstream PRs.
-It is used to mark the PRs that are already backported to the downstream repository.
+It is used to mark the PRs that have already been backported to the downstream repository.

 * default value: `<owner>/<repo>`
 * requirements: `optional`